 1 dried Pasilla or Ancho or Guajillo pepper, ground and 1 dried Chile Negro pepper, ground

-1 small can (7 oz.) chipotle peppers in adobo sauce (we use Embasa)
+1 can (7 oz.) chipotle peppers in adobo sauce (we use Embasa)

-2 small cans of sliced strips green Anaheim peppers
+1 can (7 oz.) of sliced green Anaheim peppers

 1/4 cup olive oil